Python offers a series of built-in functions and methods that facilitate the manipulation and processing of lists, tuples, and other iterables

 are_all_true = all(values) # False

-These functions are useful for checking conditions in iterables like lists or generators.
+These functions are useful for checking conditions in iterables (like lists or generators).

-They are often used together with map
+They are often used alongside map

 to apply a function to the values of an iterable.
-For example, like this:
+For example, like this,

 values = [1, 2, 3, 4, 5]